nschneid/aclrollingreview/_posts/2024-09-18-editorial-assistant.md

 title: ARR Job Ads -- Editorial Assistant
 ---

-The Association for Computational Linguistics Rolling Review (ARR) is seeking an editorial assistant to support the regular operations of ARR bi-montlhy reviewing cycles.
+The Association for Computational Linguistics Rolling Review (ARR) is seeking an editorial assistant to support the regular operations of ARR bi-monthly reviewing cycles.
 This position sits at the heart of the peer-review team that handles our major ACL conferences.
 The goal of this role is to support the editors-in-chief by managing some of the standard tasks involved in the peer-review process, such as supporting the communication between EiCs, the Senior Area Chairs, and the rest of the research community.

 POSITION SUMMARY